laradock/laradock/DOCUMENTATION/content/getting-started/index.md

 You can edit the `.env` file to chose which software's you want to be installed in your environment.
 You can always refer to the `docker-compose.yml` file to see how those variables are been used.

+Depending on the host's operating system you may need to change the value given to `COMPOSE_FILE`.
+When you are running Laradock on Mac OS the correct file separator to use is `:`.
+When running Laradock from a Windows environment multiple files must be separated with `;`.

 2 - Build the enviroment and run it using `docker-compose`